jayped005/build_i2b2_rxnorm_ndc_metadata/README.md

 Requirements to execute the procedure:

+  1. A python 3 interpreter, version 3.5 or higher.
+  2. The source code from this repository.
-  1. A directory/folder name to write log files.
+  3. A directory/folder name to write log files.
-  2. A directory/folder to create a cache file of information gathered from the NLM's REST API.
+  4. A directory/folder to create a cache file of information gathered from the NLM's REST API.
-  3. A directory/folder to create the i2b2 metadata file.
+  5. A directory/folder to create the i2b2 metadata file.
-  4. The filename to call the metadata file.
+  6. The filename to call the metadata file.
-  5. The prefix to apply to all metadata paths (e.g. i2b2_RXNORM_NDC)
+  7. The prefix to apply to all metadata paths (e.g. i2b2_RXNORM_NDC)

 Execution syntax: